TreadSoftly/Projects/OSINT_MosquitoesRF.md

 ## 🚀 Project Highlights

-### 🥧 Raspberry Pi Builds
+### 🥧 Raspberry Pi Builds 🛠️ Tools and Equipment
+Tools and equipment that form SIGINT and Counter RF operations.
-Develop a custom Raspberry Pi platform designed for meticulous RF analysis, drawing from the insights of the Aerospace 2022 report.
+Develop a custom Raspberry Pi platform designed for RF analysis, utilizing one of many materials one of which being of the Aerospace 2022 report.
 These builds provide a hands-on approach to monitoring and signal interception.

 ![Raspberry Pi Setup](https://github.com/TreadSoftly/Projects/assets/121847455/bbcc2a1e-83e6-48f4-832a-141d2d3810bc)

 Reference the [AnotherRaspberryPiBuild](https://github.com/TreadSoftly/Projects/blob/main/AnotherRaspberryPiBuild.md) for granular details on assembly and configuration.
 #
 ![Setup](https://github.com/TreadSoftly/Projects/assets/121847455/c8747ec0-4e4a-4781-9b97-e4b19b4adb8b)

 ##

 ### 📡 Gqrx SDR
 [Gqrx SDR](https://www.gqrx.dk/), a sophisticated, open-source platform for real-time signal acquisition and analysis, pivotal for understanding the airwaves and electronic landscapes.